Dynatrace/dynatrace-operator/ARCHITECTURE.md

 ### `pkg/controllers/csi/gc`

 Main logic for the CSI-Driver's garbage collector.
-Handles the unmounting and unpublishing of volumes that are not needed anymore or outdated.
-Basically removes files in the respective filesystem.
+Handles the cleaning up of the filesystem, according to the database and the state of the filesystem.

 ### `pkg/controllers/csi/metadata`